EDIT: the Welcome Bonus has just gone back to 50,000 Points from the increased offer of 60,000 Points, which is still one of the best deals in Canada.

 Formerly known as the American Express SPG Card, the card has just been refreshed to match the new Marriott Rewards program branding: Bonvoy!
-And it has an amazing improved offer to boot.

 If you like free hotels, you should definitely get this card.
 Unlike the also newly-refreshed American Express Platinum Card that is a high-end metal card for frequent travelers only, I honestly do not see any reason for you not to get the Marriott Bonvoy American Express Card if you love to travel (and if you are financially responsible).